janparisek/FFMPEG-Scripts/README.md

 # FFMPEG-Scripts
 A bunch of super useful scripts to do various things with FFMPEG, an awesome piece of software.

+* `AV1-test.sh`
+a test to demonstrate the effectiveness of the (at that time) brand new AV1 codec
 * `all mp3 to wav.bat`
 converts all MP3 files into PCM files
 * `extract audio from all.ps1`